SirusDoma/Mozart.Encore/README.md

 ## Metadata
 Metadata files that act as source of truth of particular game data outside the database.
-They are optional for running the server, but features such as ranking and the equipment system will not function without them.
+They are optional for running the server, but features such as play reward, ranking and the equipment system will not function without them.

 Metadata can be usually overriden per channel.